 In cases where Alberta Infrastructure capital funding sources are being used for equipment and/or infrastructure contributions, such sources, combined with the requested RCP contribution, should not exceed 40%.

 Finalization of Awards

-Funding for successful proposals will be conditional on securing the balance of project funding from partners and submitting the CFI’s award finalization documentation, within 9 months from the time of approval.
-Institutions should engage the Research Capacity Program if challenges arise associated with this identified timeframe.
+Funding for successful applications will be conditional on securing the balance of project funding from partners and submitting the CFI’s award finalization documentation.
+Institutions should engage the Research Capacity Program if challenges arise.